mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+May 8, 2018
+- Handle race condition to prevent gnome-terminal from executing its docker command before an xterm instruction terminal runs its command.
+- Don't display errors when instuctor stops a lab started with "-d".
+- Change grading of nmap-ssh to better reflect intent of the lab.
+- Several document and script fixes suggested by olberger on github.

 May 7, 2018
 - Use C-based capinout program instead of the old capinout.sh to capture stdin and stdout.
 See trunk/src-tool/capinout.
 Removes limitations associated with use ctrl-C